vprado-dev/All-jellyfin-media-server/README.md

 2. After starting the containers, approve the routes in the [Tailscale Admin Console](https://login.tailscale.com/admin/machines)

-3. Share Tailscale access with friends:
+3. Share Tailscale access:
    - In Admin Console, go to **Users**
-   - Invite friends via email
+   - Invite via email
-   - They install Tailscale and connect
+   - You can install Tailscale and connect
-   - They can access Jellyfin at `http://jellyfin-server:8096` or your machine's Tailscale IP
+   - Then you can access Jellyfin at `http://jellyfin-server:8096` or your machine's Tailscale IP

 ### **5. Verify VPN Connection**